giankabtw/HTB-CPTS/Active Directory Enumeration & Attacks/AD Enumeration & Attacks - Skills Assessment Part I.md

 4- **Submit the contents of the flag.txt file on the Administrator desktop on MS01**

-I started by pingin the MS01 host
+I started by pinging MS01 to obtain its IP address:

 ```c
 PS C:\windows\system32\inetsrv> ping MS01